Asymptotically tight security analysis of quantum key distribution based on universal source compression

 In the method of phase error correction, the bases complementary to each other play an important role.
-Here we define the complementary bases used in this article based on a finite field.
-Let $p$ be a prime number and $\mathbb{F}_{p^r}$ be a finite field formed by a prime power $p^r$.
-We pick up a basis $\{\ket{c}:c\in\mathbb{F}_{p^r}\}$ for a $p^r$-dimensional Hilbert space, and define operators $X(a)$ and $Z(b)$ for $a,b\in\mathbb{F}_{p^r}$ as
+Here, we define the complementary bases used in this article based on a prime field.
+Let $p$ be a prime number and $\mathbb{F}_p$ be the prime field with the base $p$.
+We pick up a basis $\{\ket{c}:c\in \mathbb{F}_p\}$ for a $p$-dimensional Hilbert space, and define operators $X(a)$ and $Z(b)$ for $a,b\in\mathbb{F}_{p}$ as

-where the addition and multiplication above is of $\mathbb{F}_{p^r}$, and the additive character $\chi(\theta)$ is defined as
+where the addition and multiplication above is of $\mathbb{F}_{p}$, and the additive character $\chi_p$ is defined as